Nursing Care Plan Guide for 2025 | Tips & Examples

 Step 3: Outcomes and Planning

 After determining the nursing diagnosis, it is time to create a SMART goal based on evidence-based practices.
-SMART goals stands for Specific, Measurable, Achievable, Relevant, and Time-Bound.
+SMART goals stand for Specific, Measurable, Achievable, Relevant, and Time-Bound.
 It is important to consider the patient’s medical diagnosis, overall condition, and all of the data collected.

 It is also during this time you will consider goals for the patient and outcomes for the short and long term.
 These goals must be realistic and desired by the patient.
 For example, if a goal is for the patient to seek counseling for alcohol dependency during the hospitalization but the patient is currently detoxing and having mental distress - this might not be a realistic goal.